cmateu/PyMGC3/README.rst

 *data_file*

 Name of the input catalogue file.
-Assumed to be ascii format, with comments preceeded by #.
+Assumed to be ascii format (.gzip supported), with comments preceeded by #.
+This file can also be read as a list of input catalogue filenames with the -l option.

 *ext_prefix*